chriskrycho/v5.chriskrycho.com/site/journal/2023 in Review/Reading.md

 ### Fiction

-The truth is that standout novels is nearly the whole list from this year—the only books on here are rereads or filed under “still pretty good, just not *amazing*”:
+The truth is that standout novels is nearly the whole list from this year—the only novels I read which do not appear here were rereads or are filed under “still pretty good, just not *amazing*”:

 - [<cite>Tomorrow, and Tomorrow, and Tomorrow</cite>](https://bookshop.org/a/21126/9780593321201), Gabrielle Zevin
 - <cite>Memory, Sorrow, and Thorn</cite>, Tad Williams